MyCryptoHQ/knowledge-base-content/troubleshooting/accessing-wallet/accessing-different-address-same-private-key-ether.md

 For reference, private keys looks like this: `afdfd9c3d2095ef696594f6cedcae59e72dcd697e2a7521b1578140422a4f890`

-Be sure that you are using the same option and same key / file as when you first unlocked your wallet.
+Be sure that you are using the same option and same key / file from when you first unlocked your wallet.
 Essentially, you need to do the same thing each time you open your wallet.

 If you saved another version (e.g., the UTC / Keystore file), it may also be worth testing that as well.